 Why these flags are so widely recognized

-Among those that spend a lot of time at sea, there is a code of conduct and areas of knowledge that it is important to know.
+There is a code of conduct and critical knowledge for seafarers.
 As previously stated, the sea can be a dangerous place so it is important to keep everyone safe.
 This has especially become the case in the last few years as freediving has grown in popularity Diver down flags are extremely important due to how free divers hold their breath on their own, meaning they will ascend back to the surface of the water randomly and won’t have time to wait for a boat to pass above them quickly.

 Snorkeling and diver down flags

 A very common misconception that is found when it comes to aquatic activities is that you don’t even need to diver down flags if you are doing an activity like snorkeling.
-Even if you are only doing surface snorkeling, you are still at risk of being missed by oncoming boats or jet skis.
+Even if you’re just surface snorkeling, boats and jet skis may miss you.
 This is because when people are doing other water sports, they are usually done at a high speed which means that they won’t really have time to watch out for a floating body in the water.
 Usually, if you are doing scuba diving or snorkeling then you are usually wearing muted colors in order to not bring attention to yourself from sea predators.
 Though this protects you, it also makes you unnoticeable in the water.
 This is where the flags come in and make people aware of your presence in the water.

 Toeing the line